JasonConger/Splunk.conf26/DEMO.md

 https://splunkbase.splunk.com/app/4801

+## Remove the symbolic link if you created one
+Ok, so the Splunk Add-on for Microsoft Visual Studio Code will need to write some files to your add-on's root directory in order to create a debug configuration.
+But, the add-on cannot write files living outside of `$SPLUNK_HOME/etc/apps` by design.
+With a symbolic link, the root of your add-on is outside the bubble, so we'll need to move it in now.

 ## Open the folder of the thing you want to debug in $SPLUNK_HOME/etc/apps

-This is a bit of a weird step, but hang with me for a sec...
+> [!IMPORTANT]
+> **This is one of the most important steps.**
+> You have to open the root folder of your add-on in VSCode.

 * From a new VSCode instance/window, select `File > Open Folder`
 * Browse to `$SPLUNK_HOME/etc/apps/splunk_conf26_demo`

+> [!CAUTION]
-:warning: If you open the files directly instead of the folder, it isn't going to work.
-The reason is that the Splunk Add-on for Visual Studio Code needs to add a debug configuration in the root of your add-ons folder.
+> If you open the files directly instead of the folder, it isn't going to work.
+The reason is that the Splunk Add-on for Visual Studio Code needs to add a debug configuration in the root of your add-ons folder (see the note above in the "remove symbolic link section").

 ## Insert your debug code
 Typically, you would add a few lines of code to the input you want to debug.
 But, now, we can have the skill walk us through